l4nk332/JALA-Just_Another_List_App/pending_mods.md

   - Email implementation will most likely utilize the [nodemailer](https://www.npmjs.com/package/nodemailer) module, allowing the user to email the list as plain-text.

-  - A node web-socket interface will need to be utilized so that changes to the list stream-line to each user.
-    (Best option might be [socket.io](http://socket.io/) for
-    backward compatibility between web-browsers)
+  - Link-up server-side response for post requests to the jala-api.